blockdeep/otro/README.md

 >;
 ```

-You will also have to add the `pallet_smart_accounts` to your runtime.
+You will also have to add the `pallet_otro` to your runtime.

 ### Regarding MacOS users